Child Custody, Parenting Time, and the Holidays

 Holidays can often be a special time.
 Along these lines, parents may place great importance on this time, and rightfully so.
 However, because of this importance it’s easy to fall into the trap of believing that this is the time to dig in one’s heels and “assert my parenting rights”.

-I’m not suggesting any parent should roll over to unreasonable demands to the other.
-Nor should any parent facilitate contact that would put their children in danger.
 With this in mind, here are some suggestions to make the holiday experience as best as it can possibly be when there are parenting time issues.